samky987/Notes-App/README.md

 What I will do if I have more time?

-1- Create a dedicated Controller, Service and an Entity for Session management(login,logout), and separate it from the User controller.
+1- Create a dedicated Controller, Service and an Entity for Session management(login,logout), and separate it from the User controller which would be handling users(adding, deleting users).

 2- Exception handling.